Child and Adolescent Mental Health Services (CAMHS)

-What to expect from Child and Adolescent Mental Health Services (UK)
+What to expect from Specialist Mental Health Services in the UK

-If you are concerned about a possible Attention Deficit Hyperactivity Disorder (ADHD) or autistic spectrum disorder (ASD) your child will usually be referred to Community Paediatrics if under 18 years.
+If you are concerned about a possible Attention Deficit Hyperactivity Disorder (ADHD) or autistic spectrum disorder (ASD) your child will more usually be referred to Community Paediatrics if under 18 years.
+Again, your doctor will help you.
 For those over 18, a referral to adult services will be needed.

 Worries about mental health such as depression or eating disorders in under 18-year-olds are usually referred to CAMHS.

 Waiting times for both services can be long due to demand.
 Any referral needs to explain what has already been tried, such as support from the school nurse, health visitor or local counselling.
-A letter from the school and/or from parents and carers detailing what they have noticed can be really helpful as well.
+A letter from the school and/or from parents and caregivers detailing what they have noticed can be really helpful.

-As waiting times are constantly shifting, are different in each area and depend on the individual problem, we, unfortunately, cannot offer estimates for how long you will have to wait to see a specialist.
+As waiting times are constantly shifting, are different in each area and depend on the individual problem, we cannot offer estimates for how long you will have to wait to see a specialist.

-If you live in the South-West UK, scroll down to find information on your local CAMHS services.
+If you live in the South-West UK, scroll down for information on your local CAMHS services.

 When will CAMHS see children more quickly?